 Many large and small fleet owners are faced with the difficult task of meeting these regulations.
 How much will it cost?
 How long until they see the return on these investments?
 One business logistics site, Supply Chain DIVE, states it could be a 10-year phase-in period before manufacturers and operators have adjusted to the potential costs.

-Small changes, such as those listed in this fuel efficiency article as well as ways to reduce costs in fleet maintenance, will make immediate noticeable differences to your fuel economy.
+Small changes, such as those listed in this fuel efficiency article as well as ways to reduce costs in fleet maintenance, will make immediate noticeable differences to your fuel consumption and fuel economy.
 Balancing wheel assemblies has been proven to increase fuel economy – and balancing in all wheel positions improves those savings drastically.

 But this topic isn’t one that has just appeared suddenly, so how has the trucking industry prepared for such strict guidelines?